Arsenie Boca: Studies and formation

 Boca was born in 1910, in Vața de Sus; his parents, Iosif and Cristina, gave him the first name Zian.
 He studied at the Avram Iancu High School in Brad, Hunedoara County, graduating in 1929.
 The same year he embarked upon study at the Theological Academy in Sibiu, from which he graduated in 1933.
 He received a scholarship from the Archbishop of Transylvania to study at the Fine Arts Academy in Bucharest.
 Meanwhile, he attended the medical classes of Professor Francisc Rainer and the Christian Mysticism class of ultra-right ideologist, Professor Nichifor Crainic.

-Recognising his artistic talent, Professor Costin Petrescu entrusted him with the painting of a depiction of Mihai Viteazul for the Romanian Athenaeum.
+Professor Costin Petrescu, who saw him to have artistic talent, entrusted him with the painting of a depiction of Mihai Viteazul for the Romanian Athenaeum.
 Sent by his bishop, he travelled to Mount Athos for documentation and spiritual experience.

 Serving the Church

 Boca was made a deacon on 29 September 1935 by Metropolitan Nicolae Bălan of Transylvania.
 In 1939 he spent three months in the Romanian Skete of Prodromos on Mount Athos.
 On his return, he joined the Brâncoveanu Monastery at Sâmbăta de Sus, Brașov County, where he took his vows and was tonsured into monasticism in 1940.
 He was ordained priest and became the abbot of the Brâncoveanu Monastery in 1942.
 As abbot he embellished and renovated the buildings of the monastery, while also enriching its spiritual and cultural life.
 He helped theologian Dumitru Stăniloae from Sibiu with the translation into Romanian of the first volumes of the Philokalia, a collection of early Church Fathers and monastics in the hesychast tradition.

-In the year 2018, Tatiana Niculescu claimed that he was an adept of Anthroposophy, a spiritual movement initiated by the Austrian occultist Rudolf Steiner, which, allegedly, influenced Boca's paintings from the church at Drăgănescu, wherein the spectre of Jesus Christ rises from the rock covering the grave.
+In 2018, the novelist Tatiana Niculescu claimed that he was an adept of Anthroposophy, a spiritual movement initiated by the Austrian occultist Rudolf Steiner, which, she said, influenced Boca's paintings at the church at Drăgănescu, wherein the spectre of Jesus Christ rises from the rock covering the grave.
 She also associated his mind reading powers to the practice of mentalism.
 Niculescu's accusations were fervently denied by the Arsenie Boca Foundation, in an article by Dutu Florin.
 The article accuses the novelist of intentionally "falsifying Fr.
 Boca's biography" by using second-rate accounts from a Securitate file, embellished by her own imagination.